henriquesd/CleanArchitectureCQRS/README.md

 # Clean Architecture
+In Clean architecture, the business logic and application model are in the center of the application (the Core).
+Instead of having the business logic depending on data access or some other infrastructure concern, the dependency is inverted: the infrastructure and implementation details depend on the Application Core.
+This can be done by defining abstractions or interfaces in the Application Core, which are then implemented by types defined in the Infrastructure layer.

 ## Core Project
 The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.